 The beautiful Jemison-Van de Graaff Mansion in Tuscaloosa, Alabama is filled with mysteries such as a door that leads nowhere, deep underground tunnels, 2-foot thick brick walls, and many reported paranormal experiences reported by visitors.
+(Continued below)

 The mansion was originally designed by architect John Stewart for Robert Jemison, Jr. (1802-1871) a local planter, politician, and businessman.
 He was married to Priscilla Cherokee Taylor.
 (1812-1886)